Traveling Outside the U.S. With Temporary Protected Status (TPS)

 If you have TPS and wish to return to the U.S. after traveling abroad, you first need approval from U.S. Citizenship and Immigration Services (USCIS).
 To apply for this permission, complete and file Form I-131, Application for Travel Document.

 If approved, you will receive what's known as a "Form I-512T, Authorization for Travel by a Noncitizen to the United States," formerly known as "Advance Parole."
-This document will allow you to travel abroad and to return to the U.S. within the time period for which you are authorized.
+This document will allow you to travel abroad and to return to the United States within the time period for which you are authorized.
 This permit is often authorized for multiple reentries, but you can remain outside the U.S. for only a total of 90 days.

 For more information about how to complete the required form, see Filling Out Form I-131 for Advance Parole.